 Loading the Sneaker Bots with Data Center IPs

 Data center proxies, on the other hand, have their own pros and cons.
 On one hand, these proxies are a lot faster and usually cheaper so you’re potentially looking at a higher return on your investment.
-On the other hand, data center proxies are much easier to block.
+The downside is that they are much easier to block.
 Also, you’re working with a bunch of IPs that are part of only one or a couple of subnets and, as mentioned, sneaker sites have no problems blocking entire subnets.
 In other words, you risk losing all your IPs in one fell swoop.

-That said, you can still successfully use data center proxies on some sneaker sites as long as you have virgin IPs to work with, though you’ll still need to be careful not to abuse them.
-PrivateProxy and a handful of other companies have been offering excellent data center sneaker proxies for many years so this is definitely a viable option, assuming you’re getting your proxies from a reliable provider.
+That said, you can still successfully use a proxy from data centers on some sneaker sites as long as you have virgin IPs to work with, though you’ll still need to be careful not to abuse them.
+PrivateProxy and a handful of other companies have been offering excellent data center sneaker proxies for many years so this is definitely a viable option, assuming you’re getting yours from a reliable provider.

 There are only a handful of companies that sell ISP proxies and they tend to charge an arm and a leg for them.
 ISP proxies are available in very limited quantities so getting your hands on them can be tricky, but well worth it if you succeed.
 That said, you don’t necessarily need them.
 In many cases, you can get away with using residential or data center proxies for sneaker copping.
 It all depends on what releases you’re planning to target.